rabbitmq/rabbitmq-website/docs/deprecated-removed.md

 limitations under the License.
 -->

-# Deprecated and Removed Feature
+# Deprecated Features

-## <a id="deprecated-fewversions" class="anchor" href="#deprecated-fewversions">Deprecated Features</a>

-If a feature is listed as deprecated, it means its capability will be removed in a future RabbitMQ release.
+If a feature is deprecated, it means its capability will be removed in a future RabbitMQ release.
 It is recommended to discontinue using this feature, you should take actions now to use an alternative instead.

+Layout: Option 1:

+## <a id="deprecate-classiqueuemirror" class="anchor" href="#deprecate-deprecated-classiqueuemirror">Classic Queue Mirroring</a>

 <table class="Deprecated Features ">
   <tr>